I have structured my publications under the following four headings:

 Many of the books that I have contributed to are available on the Mesopartner Bookstore

 This book was a collaboration with my Mesopartner business partners and several leading academics.

 This anthology brings together a large variety of articles and comments by development scholars and practitioners from all over the world.
 The opening article and pivot is a reprint of an influential publication on systemic competitiveness.
 Based on this concept, the authors are taking a look back and also ahead at various topics related to territorial development, value chain and cluster promotion, innovation and change.
-The reader will get a deep insight in the academic work and professional personality of Dr. Jörg Meyer-Stamer.
-At the same time it’s a gift for his 50th birthday.
+The reader will get a deep insight into the academic work and professional personality of Dr. Jörg Meyer-Stamer.
+At the same time, it’s a gift for his 50th birthday.
 Dr. Jörg-Meyer Stamer is a pioneer in local economic development.
 As a researcher at the German Development Institute he co-authored the concept of systemic competitiveness and published numerous monographs and articles in academic journals.
 This book is an invitation to new debates in the development community.